 I woke up this morning, and my right hand was completely dead.
 I mean like this dead tumor hanging off the end of my arm.
 Like a skin tag.
 No feeling—no sensation—and my mind was screaming something about writing.
 How am I going to write?
 The only way I could tell that I had my right hand is I could see it.

 I looked at my hand and willed it to move.
 There was nothing at first; then after what seemed to be many long moments–movement.
 I still have not breathed a sigh of relief.
 I can only think of what’s to come.
 My right hand is dying.
 This movement is a fleeting respite.
 In what will seem like a split second, it will simply stop responding to my commands to operate.

 I’ve lost my legs twice.
 The best description I could come to is it was like air between my hips and the floor.
 I mean, like, nothing there.
 So my torso was hanging in the air.
 Gravity took over and CRASH; I met the floor in a terrible fashion.
 That had happened four times before I ground to the conclusion I had to lie in bed and not stand.
 So I suppose you could say I’ve lost my legs five times.
 It’s just that I count that one episode with it’s four terrifying crashes in one day as once.
 That was in 2012.
 I lost my legs again at the beginning of this year.
 Each time I drove myself to walk again.
-Multiple Sclerosis relented and allowed me movement.
+My autoimmune disease relented and allowed me movement.
 But she’s a beast and doesn’t have to do so.